 The graph itself is laid out like a grid, with each vertical piece representing a particular version.
 The selected version being identified by a vertical line.

 While the information displayed in the graph includes information about popularity and violations of all types of policy, right now, just take a look at the policy threats for licensing (Click on the Details link to show policy threats for each policy type).
 The heatmap provides a quick way of identifying a component version with a suitable license.

 Editing a license can be used for different purposes.
 One addresses the workflow of your research into a license related issue, while the other allows you to completely override a license all together.
 We’ll cover all this below, but first let’s take a look at the information displayed.

-Next to each of these licenses is a box, displaying the severity of the license.
+Next to each of these licenses is a box, displaying the severity of this license's Threat Group.
 This list can get long, so you may have to scroll to see all the licenses.
 Then, to the right of the license list, there are four drop down lists.

-Scope allows you to apply the license status to this component by choosing application or to all components attached to the current application’s organization by choosing organization.
+Scope allows you to apply the license status to this component within one of several scopes:

 As we mentioned previously, Status provides a way to track your research, override a license, or select from an option.
 The available options are included below.